bcgsc/pori/docs/install.md

 ## Run docker-compose

-First thing you should do is create new/empty directories for the data stored by GraphKB and IPR.
+The first thing you should do is create new/empty directories for the data stored by GraphKB and IPR.

 ```bash
 mkdir -p databases/{postgres,orientdb}/{backup,data}